Charly25-SDR/charly25-sdr.github.io/software/pihpsdr.md

 * Removing `full_screen=0;`{:code-c} causes the pihpsdr to go into fullscreen mode, even for screen wider than 800 or taller than 480 pixels.
 * Removing `gtk_window_set_resizable(GTK_WINDOW(top_window), FALSE);`{:code-c} a few lines further down makes the window resizable.
 * If you end up with a bright/white font on a white background, remove the line `GUI_OPTIONS+= -D FORCE_WHITE_MENU` in `Makefile`, run `make clean`, and compile again.

+## Version 1.2

+On 12 November 2017, Version 1.2 of pihpsdr was released, including support for PureSignal (predistortion), among other features.
+As the release is a pretty big commit (featuring over 6000 lines of code added!), and my released C25 modifications were slightly rushed, those will be reimplemented cleaner and on top of version 1.2 soon.

+However, one RedPitaya/STEMlab-related change has been made so far.
+By uncommenting the `STEMLAB_DISCOVERY=STEMLAB_DISCOVERY` option in `Makefile`, pihpsdr can be built with support for discovering RedPitaya/STEMlab devices.
+This means that figuring out its IP address and opening the web interface is no longer necessary in order to use it as an SDR with pihpsdr.
+This feature requires additional software, which might come standard with your Linux distribution: Avahi and cURL.
+To install those on Debian-based systems, you can run `sudo apt-get install avahi curl`.